LOADING ...

 We feel for someone else's

-Every a smart bomb does its sums and gets it wrong
+Every time a smart does its sums and gets it wrong

 You got Russell